6 of the Best Places to See The Northern Lights

 Months: September – February

-Though Norway may technically be the absolute best places to see them, Iceland is famed for Northern Lights activity thanks to its small size and breath-taking beauty.
+Though Norway may technically be the absolute best place to see them, Iceland is famed for Northern Lights activity thanks to its small size and breath-taking beauty.
 Though the city itself often misses out on the Aurora Borealis due to light pollution, Reykjavik is the perfect place to base yourself in the country.
 There’s plenty going on and most of Iceland’s major attraction are within a short drive.
-You don’t even need a car, however, as there are plenty of Northern Lights tours, which usually start around 9pm and can finish around 2am.
-Guides take you around various sites outside of the capital in search of dancing skies.
-There’s no guarantees so if you don’t see any lights, most tour companies will give you free trips until you do.
+You don’t even need a car, however, as there are plenty of Northern Lights tours, with guides taking you around various sites outside of the capital in search of dancing skies.
+Tours usually start around 9pm and can finish around 2am but there’s no guarantees, so if you don’t see any lights most tour companies will give you free trips until you do.
 The only issue with light hunting in Iceland is the country’s notorious ever-changing weather conditions!

 Locations: Aberdeenshire, Shetland, Northern Highlands